About this Workshop

 Prof Ian Craddock, Professor in Data-Driven Health, University of Bristol

-The Workshop is being put together by Professor Ann Blandford (Computer Science & Institute of Digital Health, UCL) together with Professor Andrew Flewitt (Engineering Department, Cambridge University) for the EPSRC Fast Assessment and Treatment NetworksPlus.
+The Workshop was put together by Professor Ann Blandford (Computer Science & Institute of Digital Health, UCL) along with Professor Andrew Flewitt (Engineering Department, Cambridge University) for the EPSRC Fast Assessment and Treatment NetworksPlus.